VFjr/instant-lubitel/TASKS.md

 - [ ] Design complete film back, including light seals

 - [ ] Rust RP2040 code for stepper motor control.
-At this point, it should be able to take photos and develop film
+At this point, it should be able to take photos and develop film.
+Use TMC drivers, as well as integrate sensorless homing for the pushing mechanism

 - [ ] Figure out how to adjust focus to the film plane (there is about a 0.5mm difference between the old film back plane and the new one)